mocnik-science/measures-rest-oshdb-app/backend/docs/measureCode.md

 // last year, every month //
 ```

 When such a SOAP directive is used, the data is processed for several points in time.
 Such time series allow for examining the lineage of the data.
 As an example, the lengths of the roads can be computed for every month of the last year.
 These different lengths can be merged in some meaningful way in order to reflect the lineage.
-Stragies for such merging include the minimum and maximum of the data, the sum, the average, and the saturation principle:
+Strategies for such merging include the minimum and maximum of the data, the sum, the average, and the saturation principle:

 ```java
 lineageBy(minimum)